khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

     - links to social media profiles e.g LinkedIn
     - affiliations with organisations/institutions/clubs, etc.
     - can you think of anything else?
-- how does a website help our professional identities?
 - what are efficient ways to use a website with social media accounts?
 - how do I decide whether an SSG or a WCMS is best for a website?
 - do I need new skills or do I have the money to pay someone to do the job for me?
 What are the advantages/disadvantages of these two options?